slaclab/l2Mps/README.md

 ## Description

-Driver for the LCLS-2 Machine Protection Systems (MPS), which is based on the ATCA High Perfomance System (HPS).
+Driver for the LCLS-2 Machine Protection Systems (MPS), which is based on the ATCA High Performance System (HPS).

 ## Documentation